billcolumbia/anewbis/README.md

 # anewbis

+Experimenting with a little bit of JavaScript or CSS?
+Joining the #nobuild team?
+Anewbis will watch for files chnages and inject CSS or reload the page for all other files.

 This is a refactor of [billcolumbia/anubis](https://github.com/billcolumbia/anubis).
-It uses Bun instead of node.
+It uses [Bun](https://bun.sh/) instead of node.
 The only dependency is Bun.
-This is mostly a toy and not really made for anything fancy like HMR etc.
+This is mostly a toy.

-To install dependencies:
+To install:
 ```bash
 bun install https://github.com/billcolumbia/anewbis
 ```